SachithmaKE/SachithmaKE.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to my research website!"
+title: "Oceans, Carbon & Imaging"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Oceans, Carbon & Imaging
 ======
 I am a Masters student in Oceanography at the University of Maine advised by Dr. Margaret Estapa.
 I work on technologies, both present and novel, to quantify carbon fluxes in the ocean.